Rosario Fortugno will never forget his first ride in an electric car.

 Things began to change, however, in 2010, when Nissan unveiled the Leaf, the world’s first mass-market electric vehicle.
 Scores of carmakers, under pressure to reduce emissions, soon followed suit with their own battery-powered cars.
 While eco-friendly, many of those early models were dogged by short ranges, middling performance and questionable styling.
 (Car and Driver magazine called the 2011 Leaf “embarrassing.”)

 Today’s electric cars are different animals.
 Their looks are mainstream.
-They can travel upwards of 600 kilometres on a charge.
+They can travel upwards of 600 km on a charge.
 And thanks to the instant power provided by electric motors, they can be fast.
-The Chevrolet Bolt boasts 200 horsepower and revs up to 60 mph in 6.3 seconds.
+The Chevrolet Bolt boasts 200 horsepower and revs up to 97 km/h in 6.3 seconds.

 “People think electric cars are going to be sluggish.
 They’re not,” says Keith Allan, sales manager at Edmonton’s Westgate Chevrolet, which sells the all-electric Bolt.
 “They’re every bit as powerful as cars with gas motors.”